 Each tour features four to seven sites, including private homes and public attractions.
 Visitors see stunning architecture from the mid-1600s to the 21st century in addition to the flowers and manicured landscapes of Virginia’s historic gardens.
 Homes and attractions are filled with exceptional artwork and antiques and many have interesting family histories intertwined with the Revolutionary War, the Civil War and the Victorian era.
 Wine tastings, gardening lectures and other special events are held at some locations.

 Prices range from $10 - $40.

 The Historic Alexandria House and Garden Tour is a part of Virginia Garden Week and the closest destination to Washington DC.
-Six of Old Town Alexandria's finest historic homes and gardens are open to the public in this highlight of the spring season.
+This tour features privately owned Old Town homes and gardens plus historic properties like the Lee-Fendall House Museum & Garden, Carlyle House Historic Park and George Washington's Mount Vernon Estate and Gardens, offering visitors the rare opportunity to see behind the brick walls into some of the most gorgeous residences in this unique neighborhood.
 The houses represent some of the finest and earliest structures in Old Town Alexandria and were built between 1796 and 1856.

 See More About Garden Tours in the Washington DC Area